-Defendant Denobuse must: (a) identify the primary physical, postal, and email - address and relephone muriber, as designated points of contact. which representatives of the Plaintiffs may use to communicate with Defendant Donohue: (b) identify all or Defendant Donohue's businesses by all of their names, telephone numbers, and physical, postal, email, and laternet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertibe the activities of each business, including the goods and services offered, the means of advertibe the activities of each business in the involventant of any other determine to the means of advertibe in detail whether and how Defendant Donohue is in compliance with involvement); (d) describe in detail whether and how Defendant Donohue is in compliance with each Section of this Order, and (e) provide a copy of each Order.
-Acknowledgment obtained - 2.
-Additionality, Defendam Donohme ment (a) neutricipality all telephone numbers and all physical, postal, email and internet addresses, including all residences: (b) identify all business receipt of this Order.
+1. Settling Defendant must: (a) identify the primary physical, postal, and email address and telephone number, as designated points of contact, which representatives of the Commission and Plaintiff may use to communicate with Defendant; (b) identify all of that Defendant's businesses by all of their names, telephone numbers, and physical, postal, email, and Internet addresses; (c) describe the activities of each business, including the goods and services offered, the means of advertising, marketing, and sales, and the involvement of any other Defendant (which Settling Defendant must describe if he knows or should know due to his own involvement); (d) describe in detail whether and how that Defendant is in compliance with each Section of this Order; and (e) provide a copy of each Order Acknowledgment obtained pursuant to this Order, unless previously submitted to the Commission.
+2. Additionally, Settling Defendant must: (a) identify all telephone numbers and all physical, postal, email and Internet addresses, including all residences; (b) identify all business activities, including any business for which such Defendant performs services whether as an employee or otherwise and any entity in which such Defendant has any ownership interest; and (c) describe in detail such Defendant's involvement in each such business, including title, role, responsibilities, participation, authority, control, and any ownership.

+B. For 15 years after entry of this Order, Settling Defendant must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in the following:

+1. Settling Defendant must report any change in: (a) any designated point of contact; or (b) the structure of any entity that Settling Defendant has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order.

-activities, including any business for which Defendant Donohue performs services whether as an employee or otherwise and any entity in which Defendant Donohue has any ownership interest: and (c) describe in detail Defendant Donohue's involvement in each such business, including title, role, responsibilities, participation, authority, control, and any ownership.
+2. Additionally, Settling Defendant must report any change in: (a) name, including aliases or fictitious name, or residence address; or (b) title or role in any business activity, including any business for which Settling Defendant performs services whether as an employee or otherwise and any entity in which he has any ownership interest, and identify the name, physical address, and any Internet address of the business or entity.

-- B. For ten (10) years after entry of this Order, Defendant Donohue must submit a compliance notice, sworn under penalty of perjury, within 14 days of any change in the following: - 1.
-Defendant Donohue must report any change in: (a) any designated point of contact; or (b) the structure of any entity that Defendant Donohue has any ownership interest in or controls directly or indirectly that may affect compliance obligations arising under this Order, including: creation, merger, sale, or dissolution of the entity or any subsidiary, parent, or affiliate that engages in any acts or practices subject to this Order. - 2.
-Additionally, Defendant Donohue must report any change in: (a) name, including aliases or fictitious name, or residence address; or (b) title or role in any business activity, including any business for which he performs services whether as an employee or otherwise and any entity in which he has any ownership interest, and identify the name, physical address, and any Internet address of the business or entity. - C. Defendant Denohue must submit to the Plaintitfs notice of the filing of any bankruptey petition, insolvency proceeding, or similar proceeding by or against Defendant Donohue within 14 days of its filing. - D. Any submission to the Plaintiff's required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
-Executed on: and supplying the date, signatory's full name, title (if applicable), and signature.
+C. Settling Defendant must submit to the Commission notice of the filing of any bankruptcy petition, insolvency proceeding, or similar proceeding by or against it within 14 days of its filing.

+D. Any submission to the Commission required by this Order to be sworn under penalty of perjury must be true and accurate and comply with 28 U.S.C. § 1746, such as by concluding: "I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
+Executed on: " and supplying the date, signatory's full name, title (if applicable), and signature.

-E. Unless otherwise directed by a representative of the Plaintiffs in writing, all submissions to the Plaintiffs pursuant to this Order must be emailed to DFbrief if the gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580; and South Florida Bureau Chief, Consumer Protection Division, Florida Attorney General, 1515 N. Flagler Drive, Suite 900, West Palm Beach, FL, 35401.
+E. Unless otherwise directed by a Commission representative in writing, all submissions to the Commission pursuant to this Order must be emailed to DEbrief@ftc.gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
 The subject line must begin: FTC v.
-Boost Software, Inc., LLC, et al.
+Grand Bahama Cruise Line, LLC.

+IX.
 RECORDKEEPING